ethereum/devp2p/discv5/discv5-theory.md

 looking for ads must agree on a scheme by which ads for a topic are distributed.
-When the number of nodes advertising a topic is at least a certain percentage of the whole discovery network (rough estimate: at least 1%), ads may simply be placed on random nodes because searching for the topic on randomly selected will locate the ads quickly enough.
+When the number of nodes advertising a topic is at least a certain percentage of the whole discovery network (rough estimate: at least 1%), ads may simply be placed on random nodes because searching for the topic on randomly selected nodes will locate the ads quickly enough.

 However, topic search should be fast even when the number of advertisers for a topic is much smaller than the number of all live nodes.
 Advertisers and searchers must agree on a subset of nodes to serve as advertisement media for the topic.
-This subset is simply a region of node ID address space, consisting of nodes whose Kademlia address is within a certain distance to the topic hash `sha256(T)`.
+This subset is simply a region of the node ID address space, consisting of nodes whose Kademlia address is within a certain distance to the topic hash `sha256(T)`.
 This distance is called the 'topic radius'.

 Example: for a topic `f3b2529e...` with a radius of 2^240, the subset covers all nodes whose IDs have prefix `f3b2...`.
 A radius of 2^256 means the entire network, in which case advertisements are distributed uniformly among all nodes.
-The diagram below depicts a region of address space with the topic hash `t` in the middle and several nodes close to `t` surrounding it.
+The diagram below depicts a region of the address space with topic hash `t` in the middle and several nodes close to `t` surrounding it.
 Dots above the nodes represent entries in the node's queue for the topic.